redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * For functions exposed as an API (i.e., to the public), you should hide the dependency to services; but for functions used internally, be explicit

+## Chapter 8

+* One way to make sure function signatures don't lie (e.g., throw exception) is to restrict the input/output with a specialized type, e.g.,

+      type NonZeroInteger = private NonZeroInteger of int
+      // and define a smart constructor

+  so a ``twelveDividedBy`` function could not have signature ``NonZeroInteger -> int`` instead of throwing an exception if the input (an ``int``) is 0

+* Another way is to extend the output, such as making it an ``option`` for output cases that don't make sense

+* To build a complete application, you compose low-level functions to create services, then compose services to create workflows, and finally compose workflows in parallel to create the application